ShashankRajanal7/Portfolio-website/README.md

 I welcome contributions to improve the project.
 If you have any suggestions or find any issues, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-If you have any questions or want to connect, you can reach me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or want to connect, you can reach me at [your-email@example.com](rajshash2005@gmail.com).

 ---